playht/text-to-speech-api/README.md

   `pronunciations` is an array of key-value pair objects, where `key` is the source string (e.g. `"Play.ht"`), and `value` is the target pronunciation (e.g. `"Play dot H T"`).
 Use this when you want to customize the pronunciation of a certain word/phrase (e.g. your brand name).

   `trimSilence` is a boolean value.
 When enabled, the audio will be trimmed to remove any silence from the end of the file.

+  `transcriptionId` - Pass this to update an existing audio file

 - Response (JSON):
   ```jsonc